 Wideband uses wavelengths to increase each fiber’s capacity by at least a factor of four, which allows at least a fourfold data-rate increase Instead of using four separate fibers to transmit four optical signals, the signals can be sent down one fiber over four separate operating windows.

 In an OM5 multimode fiber link, data rate and maximum reach are limited by:

 The signals are spaced 30nm apart effectively making each transmission signal individual.
 Importantly, Signals can get from A to B with relatively low cross-talk.
-This means that you will be able to send 4 signals down 1 core at the wavelengths 850nm, 880nm, 910nm and 940nm.
+This means that you will be able to send 4 signals down 1 core at the wavelengths 850nm, 880nm, 910nm, and 940nm.

 The fiber is also 50 micron, which means all existing OM4 installations can stay in place and you can through patch directly to the new OM5 cable.
-However, the entire fibre length will have the characteristics of OM4.
+However, the entire fiber length will have the characteristics of OM4.